 | Is the category new or unfamiliar? | Demand creation is needed | Demand capture may work immediately |

-| Is the brand already searched? | Defend and separate brand Search | Use Meta/SEO/PR to build brand demand |
+| Is the brand already searched? | Separate brand capture and test incrementality | Build demand through the most credible routes |

-| Is conversion value reliable? | Smart bidding and automated delivery can learn | Fix tracking before scaling either |
+| Is downstream value reliable? | Automated delivery can learn from a useful signal | Fix CRM, feed and event quality before scaling |

 How Space Ads approaches Google Ads vs Facebook Ads